Julian-Jurai/Node-WebAPIs/README.md

 ### AJAX polling demo

-Clicking _Start Ajax_ creates an loop that continuously fetches information from the server.
-To demonstarte the changes being updated, make a change to the `test.txt` file to see it reflected in the client.
+Clicking _Start Ajax_ creates a loop that continuously fetches information from the server.
+To demonstrate the changes being updated, make a change to the `test.txt` file to see it reflected in the client.

 | Client |
 | ------ |